Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Introduction

 The current challenge is to constrain the parameters that provide information regarding the underlying IGM and astrophysics.
 This approach typically involves Bayesian inference, often implemented via Markov Chain Monte Carlo (MCMC) sampling.
 Such inference is now computationally feasible due to semi-numerical simulation tools such as {\sf ReionYuga}~\citep{Mondal2017} and {\sf 21cmFAST}~\citep{Mesinger2011}, as well as other variants, often coupled with neural network emulators for rapid likelihood evaluation.

 Recent work by \citet{Tiwari2022} demonstrated that including the bispectrum in parameter inference significantly enhances the constraints on EoR parameters.
 However, the study was limited in two key respects.
 Firstly, it relied on `same-model' validation.
 When the same simulation framework is used for both emulator training and the generation of the fiducial `observed' data, the results may be artificially precise and fail to account for the systematic modeling uncertainties.
 Second, the study shares a common vulnerability in its error treatment, utilizing sample variance under the Gaussian assumption for a signal that is known to be highly non-Gaussian.
 This is self-contradictory and underestimates the true errors \citep{Mondal2016, Mondal2021}.
 This also yields biased estimates of the inferred parameters \citep{Shaw2020, Mondal2022}.
+Alternate approaches such as simulation-based inference (SBI) offer a framework for combining multiple summary statistics, including bispectrum and topological descriptors, while naturally accommodating intractable likelihoods and providing greater flexibility \citep{Cerardi2025}.

-In this Letter, we revisit these problems by performing a cross-simulation validation while properly accounting for signal non-Gaussianities in the error budget.
+In this paper, we revisit these problems by performing a cross-simulation validation while properly accounting for signal non-Gaussianities in the error budget.
 Our analysis incorporates a realistic treatment of the SKA-Low error budget, including non-Gaussian cosmic-variance errors and system noise.
-We use a Bayesian neural network (BNN) emulator trained on the {\sf 21cmFAST} simulation data to infer the mean neutral hydrogen fraction ($\xb$) from mock observations generated by the {\sf ReionYuga} simulation.
+We use a Neural Network emulator trained on the {\sf 21cmFAST} simulation data to infer the mean neutral hydrogen fraction ($\xb$) from mock observations generated by the {\sf ReionYuga} simulation.
 Because astrophysical parameters are model-dependent and carry different physical meanings across different simulation codes, we focus on $\xb$ as a direct observable quantity independent of the specific model.
 We demonstrate that while the bispectrum provides a clear statistical gain, the improvement is not drastic, as previously reported \citep{Tiwari2022} when more realistic error treatments are applied.
 Furthermore, we examine the systematic offsets between different simulation approaches, which pose a major challenge for inference.
 The same has been observed in SKA SDC3b: EoR inference\footnote{\url{https://sdc3.skao.int/challenges/inference}}, suggesting that future constraints will be limited by modeling accuracy.